zcc861007/CourseProject/README.md

 ### Contribution
 The project was proposed and implemented by Chaochao Zhou alone.
 Main works include:
 - Collected texts and performed text pre-processing
-- Created a dataset including text annotation of entities and relations
+- Created a dataset with text annotation of entities and relations
 - Developed a recurrent neural network (RNN) and tested its performance

 ## Methods